A Message From Our Director

 – Sandra Bell, Director

-Over the years, special students and their families have joined with five generations of the Stewart family to provide a nurturing environment and an extension of home.
+Over the years, special students and their families have joined with five generations of the Stewart family to provide a nurturing community and an extension of home.

 This is a place where people are supported and encouraged.